amath570aut2015/am570a2015/sphinx/project.rst

 Course Projects
 ==============

-Students should work in groups of 2 (possibly 3) to tackle a project related to approximation theory, interpolation, spectral methods, or something else closely related to the themes explored in this course.
+Students should work in groups of 2 to tackle a project related to approximation theory, interpolation, spectral methods, or something else closely related to the themes explored in this course.
 See :ref:`projects_topics`.